alissin/little-big-tips/_vfx/lava-animation-shader/README.md

 ENDCG
 ```

-Step 5 - finally, the vertex shader and fragment shader functions.
+Finally, the vertex shader and fragment shader functions.
 We will use the math sin function to animate and simulate the "bounce" of the vertices:<br/>
-_Note:_ below the code of step 4.
+<sub>_Note:_ below the code of step 4.</sub>

 ```
 CGPROGRAM